Rules for the 2018 Smartwater Invitational Soccer Tournament

 b.
 All decisions concerning pairing, schedules, etc. are solely at the discretion of the tournament committee.

 a.
 All MSYSA Team Officials must be risk management certified by MSYSA and must be able to present their risk management card at any time during the tournament.
 Team Officials from other State Associations and/or other organizational members of US Soccer Federation must be able to show proof of their organization’s equivalent risk management certification.

 a.
 All MSYSA coaches must be able to provide their CDC Heads-Up Concussion Certification.
 All non-MSYSA coaches must be able to provide the CDC Heads-Up Concussion certificate or the NFHS Concussion in Sports Certificate.
 Teams must be able to provide the Michigan Department of Community Health/CDC Parents and Athlete Concussion Information Sheet for each player attending the tournament.

 4. Team Rosters

 a.
-Team rosters from the current seasonal year, 2016-2017 will be accepted for the tournament.
+Team rosters from the 2017-2018 seasonal year will be accepted for the tournament.

 b.
 Team roster will not be accepted with a total number of players above the following;